hashicorp/terraform-provider-google/website/docs/provider_reference.html.markdown

 with GCP-like APIs such as [the Cloud Functions emulator](https://github.com/googlearchive/cloud-functions-emulator).
 Values are expected to include the version of the service, such as `https://www.googleapis.com/compute/v1/`.

+* `batching` - (Optional) This block controls batching GCP calls for groups of specific resource types.
+Structure is documented below.
+~>**NOTE**: Batching is not implemented for the majority or resources/request types and is bounded by the core [`-parallelism`](https://www.terraform.io/docs/commands/apply.html#parallelism-n) flag.
+Adding or changing this config likely won't affect a Terraform run at all unless the user is creating enough of a particular type of resource to run into quota issues.

+The `batching` fields supports:

+* `send_after` - (Optional) A duration string representing the amount of time after which a request should be sent.
+Defaults to 10s.

+* `enable_batching` - (Optional) Defaults to true.
+If false, disables batching so requests that have batching capabilities are instead is sent one by one.

 ### Full Reference